 - 1. Discuss any warranty-related problems directly with the General Manager or the Owner of the dealership, give him an opportunity to help his service department resolve the matter for your. - 2.
-Should a problem arise that cannot be resolved to your satisfaction by your local dealer, contact Georgie Boy Mfg., Inc. Service Department Monday Friday, 8:00 am 5:00 pm Eastern time at (616-663-3415 or 1-800-521-8733). - 3.
-The above steps are suggested because of our sincere belief that your dealer will satisfactorily handle any problem which might arise.
-Should you find it necessary to correspond with our factory, please send a letter describing the circumstances to:

-Georgie Boy Mfg., Inc. 69950 M-62 Edwardsburg Michigan

-Edwardsburg, Michigan 49112 Please include model and serial number of your vehicle.
+Should a problem arise that cannot be resolved to your satisfaction by your local dealer, contact the factory representative or Georgie Boy Mfg., Inc. Service Department (616-663-3415 or 1-800-521-8733). - 3.
+The above steps are suggested because of our sincere belief that your dealer and the factory representative will satisfactorily handle any problem which might arise.
+Should you find their combined efforts have not done so, please send a letter describing the circumstances to Georgie Boy Mfg., Inc., P.O.
+Drawer H, Edwardsburg, Michigan 49112.
+Please include model and serial number of your vehicle.